Saturday, January 31, 2009

 This is how I create mine, two at a time.
 I am explaining this as if printing a leaf, but the method is the same for other items.

 1. Gather plant materials the same day or up to two days in advance.
 Beginners should choose fairly flat items such as leaves.
-To keep materials fresh and flat, place them between pages of old magazines and place something heavy on top (books, rocks, bricks.)
-You might want to place sheets of wax paper over and under items in a book.
-This helps to keep them fresh.
+To keep materials fresh and flat, place them between wax paper sheets and place in pages of old magazines and place something heavy on top (books, rocks, bricks.)
+Wax paper or plastic sheets helps to keep them fresh.

-2. Roll a thin, even film of ink onto a glass sheet using a soft ink roller.
+2. Roll a thin, even film of ink onto a glass, plexiglas or acrylic sheet or a silicone mat using a soft ink roller.
 Roll it both vertically and horizontally for even coverage.
 The ink should have a small texture and sound sticky as it is rolled.
 If it results in long streaks, there is too much ink on the sheet.
-Make sure the area covered by the ink is larger than the size of your leaf.
+Make sure the area covered by the ink is larger than the size of your leaf or other plant materials.

 3. Carefully place a leaf on top of the rolled ink, then using the same roller, roll ink on top of the leaf.

-Lift the inky leaf with tweezers or lift and edge with a needle, and place it on one half of the paper, then then fold the other half on top.
+Lift the inky leaf with tweezers or lift an edge with a needle, and place it on one half of the paper, then fold the other half on top.
 If you do not want to waste paper on beginning experiments, use newsprint or other cheap paper.

 The sticky ink will usually prevent a leaf from moving, but the stems sometimes move causing a double or blurred image.
 With younger children, you might want to cut the stems from the leaves before printing.